-I cut my web design teeth designing and building two web sites for Virginia Tech’s College of Agriculture and Life Sciences (Go Hokies!).
+I cut my web design teeth back in the mid-nineties designing and building two web sites for Virginia Tech's College of Agriculture and Life Sciences (Go Hokies!).
 This was back when they hired students to do this level of design work.

-Over the last 20+ years building web sites and teaching how to build web sites, naturally I developed a set of soap boxes about how to do things:
+Over the last 20+ years building web sites and teaching how to build web sites, naturally I developed a set of opinions about how to do things:

 Make it effortless

-I worked for Circle.com, way back when Steve Krug’s Don’t Make Me Think! book was first published.
-It was to be the first in a series of books published by Circle.com and, I think ended up as the only book published because of the Dot Bomb.
+I worked for Circle.com, way back when Steve Krug's Don't Make Me Think! book was first published.
+It was to be the first in a series of books published by Circle.com and, I think ended, up as the only book published because of the Dot Bomb.
 But, I digress.
-Don’t Make Me Think! is a big influence on how I think about approaching interactive design and usability.
-There are a lot of ways to handle or manage UX design: creating wireframes, mockups, testing, etc. Whatever one uses, though, to ‘design UX’, the goal is always to make the thing as effortless to use as possible–to get rid of the ‘question marks’ surrounding an interface or experience.
+Don't Make Me Think! is a big influence on how I think about approaching interactive design and usability.
+There are many ways to handle or manage UX design: creating wireframes, mockups, testing, etc. Whatever one uses though, to 'design UX', the goal is always to make the thing as effortless to use as possible--to get rid of the 'question marks' surrounding an interface or experience.

 I think this principle applies to the design and dev process, too.
 If the design tool or code ceases to move the product towards usefulness, maybe it's not the right tool for the job.
 It's easy to get wrapped up in the deliverables, code, and processes and use the tool or process for the sake of using it because "that's what all the cool kids are doing."